 Admittedly, we didn’t have nearly as many teams as we envisioned writing content.
 Maybe about 10 teams over the years, with off-and-on spurts of writing.
 But as I’ve observed this process play out, I’ve noticed one thing: Git is the complexity factor that trips everyone up.
 Engineers understand Git because they live and breathe its commands in their own software team workflows, but do they follow your team’s specific Git workflows, which might differ from theirs?

 You might have multiple branches corresponding to different environments (beta, prod, etc.) and different workflows uniquely designed for a documentation repo.
 But each engineering team might have their own preferred Git workflow.
 Git is flexible and robust enough to allow for many different processes and workflows — this flexibility is part of why Git has survived and thrived so long as a way to collaborate.
-But will those same engineers bother to follow your own team’s defined Git workflows?
-If not, get ready to deal with merge conflicts and plan time to try to understand why certain files keep getting flagged as problematic in your merges.
-In my experience, many times after an external contributor made a commit, that commit ended up creating a merge conflict.
+Will those same engineers bother to follow your own team’s defined Git workflows?
+If not, get ready to deal with merge conflicts and scenarios where you try to understand why certain files keep getting flagged as problematic.

 Besides engineering contributors, consider also the non-engineering contributors.
 Not every contributor understands Git.
 Many marketers and product managers might want to contribute to docs but not understand Git well enough to use it correctly.
 They might type enough commands to get something to commit but then actually create massive conflicts and other issues for everyone else.
 You’ll have to sort all this out.
 Alternatively, you might end up just taking input requests that they describe in tickets.